 Usually, one only needs to complete a junior high school (Realschule) in Germany or have an equivalent foreign certificate.
 Junior high school lasts for 10 years.
 Some Ausbildung programs might be available just with a secondary school (Hauptschule) leaving certificate.

-It takes 9 years to complete a secondary school (Hauptschule).
+It takes 9 years to complete secondary school (Hauptschule).

 Best Paid Ausbildung Programs

-The salary during and after the professional training plays a significant role in the selection of the program.
-International applicants who are coming to Germany for Ausbildung are relying on the income from the apprenticeship.
+The salary during and after the professional training plays a significant role in the program selection.
+International applicants coming to Germany for Ausbildung are relying on the income from the apprenticeship.